Skip to main content

 When a user installs your package(as a transitive dependency too), Mops will check if the requirements are met and display a warning if they are not.

-Use only if your package will not work with older versions of the moc.
+Use when your package will not work with older versions of the moc compiler or lintoko linter (e.g. rules that depend on lintoko features from a specific release).

 FieldDescription